Volunteering at Summer Camp

 HEAD COUNSELOR(flexible time commitment)Coordinate the counselor crew and be of assistance to them throughout the week.
 Keep them updated with important information.
 For folks with experience as a camp counselor and managing groups of adults.

 ♥ Other Volunteer Positions ♥

-RECEPTIONIST(8:30-9:15 AM and 4:15-5:15 PM Monday- Friday, can be split up) From the front desk, the receptionist assists with the check-in and out of campers every day, monitors visitors, gives directions, answers questions, and sells showcase tickets & merch.
+RECEPTIONIST(8:30-9:15 AM and 4:15-5:15 PM Monday- Friday, can be split up) From the front desk, the receptionist assists with the check-in and out of campers every day, monitors visitors, gives directions, answers questions.
 Volunteers that work reception are responsible for checking in campers as they arrive at camp.
 An attendance sheet with the campers name alphabetically listed is provided.
 Oftentimes parents or guardians have questions that can be fielded at the reception desk. (no music experience required)

 ROADIE CREW(flexible time commitment) Roadies are vital!
 We need folks to help set up, break down, and move equipment throughout the week.
 Responsibilities include setting up the camp site, reconfiguring rooms for band practice every day, helping with load-in/out on showcase days, etc. Also, we always have last-minute stuff that comes up, and we need a few folks to be available for runs to Kinko’s or the hardware store, fill in if another volunteer can’t make their shift, and generally lend a hand as necessary. (no music experience required)

 CHILDCARE TEAM(flexible time commitment) Help make it possible for campers and volunteers with kids to participate in summer camp!
 Childcare providers spend shifts throughout the day with young children on-site at camp.
 Previous childcare experience preferable. (no music experience required)